Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation

 We consider a general scenario in which the response of a quantum system to an external perturbation is used to estimate the strength of this perturbation.
-We focus on the case of a perturbation that is switched on slowly.
-Under the adiabatic approximation we obtain exact expressions for the quantum Fisher information (QFI) \cite{Paris_Quantum_Estimation,toth}, which characterizes the maximum precision of parameter estimation attainable by making measurements on the system, see Fig.~\ref{fig:schematic}(a).
-We then apply this to models of quantum dot (QD) nanoelectronics circuits \cite{goldhaber1998kondo,*van2000kondo}, Fig.~\ref{fig:schematic}(b), and compare with the estimated precision for a current measurement in such devices.
+We focus on the case of a weak perturbation, which allows exact results to be obtained via linear response (LR) theory, even for highly complex systems.
+We compute the quantum Fisher information (QFI) \cite{Paris_Quantum_Estimation,toth}, which characterizes the maximum precision of parameter estimation attainable by making optimal measurements on the system, see Fig.~\ref{fig:schematic}(a), and relate this to steady-state transport coefficients in the adiabatic regime.
+This is applied to many-body models of quantum dot (QD) nanoelectronics circuits \cite{goldhaber1998kondo,*van2000kondo}, Fig.~\ref{fig:schematic}(b), and compared with the precision attainable when using a \textit{practical} measurement of the electrical current in such devices.

 Intuitively, the more sensitive the state of a system $\hat{\rho}_{\lambda}$ is to changes in the external perturbation $\lambda$, the more information about the perturbation that can be gained from measurements on the system.
 For a given number $N$ of independent measurements, the precision of estimation for $\lambda$ is characterized by its statistical variance ${\rm Var}(\lambda)=\mathbb{E}[(\lambda_{\rm est}-\lambda)^2]$, which for unbiased estimators is controlled by the QFI $F_Q[\lambda]$ through the Cram\'er-Rao bound (CRB) \cite{braunstein1994statistical} $N {\rm Var}(\lambda) \ge 1/F_Q[\lambda]$.
-The QFI corresponds to the optimal measurement and is therefore the best-case scenario against which any practical measurement scheme should be compared.
+The QFI corresponds to an optimal measurement and is therefore the best-case scenario against which any practical measurement scheme should be compared.
 The design of advanced quantum sensors therefore necessitates the characterization and optimization of the QFI.

-We take an arbitrary system $\hat{H}_0$, initially at thermal equilibrium, to which we adiabatically introduce a small perturbation $\lambda\hat{A}$.
-Our main result is an expression for the QFI for estimation of the parameter $\lambda$,
+We take an arbitrary system $\hat{H}_0$, initially at thermal equilibrium, to which a small perturbation $\lambda\hat{A}$ is introduced over a time $\tau$ via the ramp protocol $\gamma(t)$.
+Our main result is an expression for the nonequilibrium QFI $F_Q[\lambda]$ for estimation of parameter $\lambda$ at the end of the ramp.
+In the adiabatic limit where the perturbation is switched on slowly, the QFI reduces to,